whamtet/simpleui/motivation/index.md

    ...])
 ```

-This contrasts with JS-oriented webapps which have to bolt-on a lot of functionality already provided natively by the browser.
+This contrasts with JS-oriented webapps which have to duplicate a lot of functionality already provided natively by the browser.
 We get two big benefits.

 * 30 - 40% reduction in frontend development time.
 * 90 - 99% reduction in page load size.